evmcnb/quartz/content/Full/Paediatric Basic Life Support.md

 - change the rescuer performing compressions every 2 minutes if possible
 - continue CPR until the child shows signs of life, advanced help arrives, or the rescuer is exhausted
 - attach and use an AED as soon as available, using paediatric pads/settings if appropriate

+Pulse check out of the paeds algorithm - up to individual